 Our “Dream, Save, Do” financial literacy program is making a difference in a region where many families live on less than two dollars a day.
 Segments in our Sisimpur program and characters like Chamki on India’s Galli Galli Sim Sim show children how to plan ahead for their wants and needs, supported by multi-media toolkits that encourage families to make choices that can bring their dreams closer to reality.

 Sesame Workshop is giving young girls throughout the region access to quality early education and empowering them to dream big.
 Characters like Chamki in India, Tuktuki in Bangladesh, and Zari and her brother Zeerak in Afghanistan help girls envision a future full of possibility and inspire them to strive—while reinforcing the critical role of men and boys in embracing equal roles and responsibilities for girls and women.

-To support children affected by the Rohingya refugee crisis, Sesame is bringing early education grounded in the power of play to hundreds of thousands of children in and around the massive refugee settlement at Cox’s Bazar.
-Working to uplift displaced children as well as those in host communities are the lovable Muppets of Sesame Street, coming to families with tools, laughter, and engaging activities that help children build the skills they need to overcome adversity and thrive.
+To support children affected by the Rohingya refugee crisis, Sesame is partnering with BRAC to bring early education grounded in the power of play to hundreds of thousands of children in and around the massive refugee settlement at Cox’s Bazar.
+Made possible by a $100 million grant from the LEGO Foundation, this work will uplift displaced children—as well as those in host communities—with tools, laughter, and engaging activities to help children build the skills they need to overcome adversity and thrive.